isometrikai/isometrik-chat-bot/README.md

     userId: "YOUR USER ID",
     appSecret: "YOUR APP SECRET ID",
     licenseKey: "YOUR LICENSE KEY",
-    storeCategoryId: "YOUR STORE CATEGORY ID"
+    storeCategoryId: "YOUR STORE CATEGORY ID",
+    location: "YOUR CURRENT LOCATION",
+    latitude: "YOUR LATITUDE", // optional
+    longitude: "YOUR LONGITUDE" // optional
 )
 ```